About LEQEMBI®

 The presence of an ApoE ε4 allele is also associated with cerebral amyloid angiopathy, which has an increased risk for intracerebral hemorrhage

-Patients were excluded from enrollment in Study 2 for findings on neuroimaging that indicated an increased risk for intracerebral hemorrhage.
+Patients were excluded from enrollment in Clarity AD for findings on neuroimaging that indicated an increased risk for intracerebral hemorrhage.
 These included findings suggestive of cerebral amyloid angiopathy (prior cerebral hemorrhage >1 cm in greatest diameter, >4 microhemorrhages, superficial siderosis, vasogenic edema) or other lesions (aneurysm, vascular malformation) that could potentially increase the risk of intracerebral hemorrhage

 Caution should be exercised when considering the use of LEQEMBI in patients with factors that indicate an increased risk for intracerebral hemorrhage and in particular for patients who need to be on anticoagulant therapy

-Rates of ARIA with concurrent antiplatelet or anticoagulant use relative to LEQEMBI alone20
+Rates of ARIA with concurrent antiplatelet or anticoagulant use relative to LEQEMBI alone22

 Limitations: Exploratory subgroup analyses with a small sample size; therefore, no conclusions can be drawn.

-*Includes 1 case on placebo and 1 case on LEQEMBI with intracerebral hemorrhage >30 days after discontinuing study medication.20
+*Includes 1 case on placebo and 1 case on LEQEMBI with intracerebral hemorrhage >30 days after discontinuing study medication.22

 Warnings and precautions (Cont’d)